vue-vine/vue-vine/packages/docs/specification/macros.md

 This macro has zero parameter, and returns the emits function, you **must** define a variable to accept the return value.

+This type parameter's syntax is the same as Vue 3.3's more succinct one, check the [official documentaion](https://vuejs.org/api/sfc-script-setup.html#defineprops-defineemits) for more details.

 ```vue-vine
 const myEmits = vineEmits<{
   update: [foo: string, bar: number]